sageshoyu/sageshoyu.github.io/docs/index.md

 I am an observant Jew (if it's a [Jewish holiday](https://isitajewishholidaytoday.com/), I'll get back to you as soon as I can when the holiday is over).

-I am interested broadly in theory and algorithms relating to the interaction of computational systems and the physical world, with a focus on robot decision-making in partially-observable and noisy environments.
+I am interested in theory and algorithms relating to the interaction of computational systems and the physical world, with a focus on robot decision-making in partially-observable and noisy environments.
 In the past, I was interested in applying ideas from differential geometry and dynamical systems to allow robots to learn safely.